People are checking you out online, and you need to know how to write a professional bio you want them to see.

-Explain why you are worth considering as a resource or employee.
-This is the place to include publications, presentations, professional memberships, or awards.
+Explain why you are worth considering as a resource or team member.
+This section is where you include publications, presentations, professional memberships, or awards.

-Kenna is the author of profkrg.com, a site that serves as a practical resource for student journalists.
+Kenna is the author of profkrg.com, a site that serves as a practical resource for writers.

 Include all of your relevant contact information — email address, telephone number, professional social media accounts, and website and/or blog URLS.

 You can personalize your bio even more by including elements such as a photo of yourself, a video introduction, or links to your work.
 You also can provide details about hobbies or outside interests that make you marketable or establish your professional brand.
 This part of the bio is sort of like the “fun fact,” only career-relevant and not as annoying to create.